Quinnipiac University

 Participation Requirements

-Participants must be current middle school students.
-Typically, participants are between the ages of 12 to 14 years of age at the start of the program.
-Eligibility is based on grade level as of June 2023.
+Participants must be current high school students.
+Typically, participants are between the ages of 15 to 18 years of age at the start of the program.

 Equipment and Materials

 All equipment and materials are provided, though it is expected that each participant has the appropriate outdoor summer attire for outdoor activities.
-Recommended items include hiking shoes, rain gear, sun block and insect repellent.
+Recommended items include lightweight long-sleeve shirts, long pants that cover the ankles, tall socks, a hat and shoes that completely cover the toes.
+Students should also bring a notebook and a pen or pencil to record observations and data.

 Application and Payment Deadlines